cameron-wags/rainbow_csv.nvim/README.md

 You can override this variable to autodetect tables with other separators. e.g. `let g:rcsv_delimiters = [	;:,]`

 #### g:disable_rainbow_csv_autodetect
-You can disable csv files autodetection mechanism by setting this variable value to 1.
+csv autodetection mechanism can be disabled by setting this variable value to 1.
-You will still be able to use manual csv delimiter selection.
+Manual delimiter selection would still be possible.

 #### g:rcsv_max_columns
 *Default: 30*
 Autodetection will fail if buffer has more than `g:rcsv_max_columns` columns.
-You can rise or lower this limit.
+You can increase or decrease this limit.

+### Optional "Header" file feature

+Rainbow csv allows you to create a special "header" file for your table files.
+It should have the same name as the table file but with ".header" suffix (e.g. for "input.tsv" the header file is "input.tsv.header").
+The only purpose of header file is to provide csv column names for `:RbGetColumn` command.

+### Installation

+Install with your favorite plugin manager.

+If you want to use RBQL with JavaScript expressions, make sure you have Node.js installed

 ## Other